Parish transfers of abusive Catholic priests: Belgium

 In 2010, the Belgian Chamber of Representatives installed the Special Commission on Sexual Abuse to investigate sexual abuse in power relations, especially within the Catholic Church.
 The Follow-up Commission on Sexual Abuse produced a report in 2011, that included a regulation that no convicted priest may be moved to another parish where he could once again come into contact with children, and the Catholic Church in Belgium agreed to stop this practice.
 Nevertheless, bishop Jozef De Kesel of Bruges tried to appoint a priest convicted of molestation in 2008 to the parish of Middelkerke in 2014.
 The priest eventually backed down from the appointment.
 De Kesel apologised to any sexual abuse victims he might have offended when the Follow-up Commission asked him for clarification.

 Brazil

 Fr.
 Tarcísio Tadeu Spricigo was arrested after his checklist for choosing victims was found and given to police.
 He had molested children in at least five parishes he was moved to.
-In November 2005 he was sentenced to a prison term of over 14 years.
-The case was one of those featured in an episode of the BBC's Panorama documentary series titled Sex Crimes and the Vatican (2006) and became an example of the Vatican's policies regarding paedophile priests.
+In November 2005, he was sentenced to a prison term of over 14 years.
+The case was featured in an episode of the BBC's Panorama documentary series titled Sex Crimes and the Vatican (2006) and became an example of the Vatican's policies regarding paedophile priests.